camerahacks/blue-delete/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J6BINRX)

+**Please proceed with caution.** There is no going back after you delete your Tweets.
+Do it at your own risk!

 ## Download your Twitter/X Archive

 The first thing you should do is request your Twitter/X archive.
 Blue Delete uses the archive files to know which Tweets to delete.
 It usually takes 24 hours for Twitter/X to get your archive ready.